Memory Murals vs Storii

 Storii's whole model is calling your storyteller on a regular cadence and recording the answer.
 That's perfect if the storyteller is technology-resistant and only uses a phone.
 Memory Murals lets the storyteller record by voice, type, or upload photos/video on whatever device they actually use — phone, tablet, or web browser.

-AI rewrite vs original voice
+AI rewrite (with raw audio preserved) vs first-class voice archive

 Audio book deliverable vs ongoing archive